← Back to blog

 Staged rollout pattern

-Use a ring-based rollout:
+Use a ring-based approach:

 • Ring 0: lab or non-critical environment